Frequently Asked Questions

 - Bypass water softener and shut off drinking water system – if applicable.

-cap from well - Set aside excess pump wires
+- Locate and remove the cap from well Set aside excess pump wires.

-- Pour in 5 gallons of water…this is done to rinse off the pump wires
+- Pour in 2 gallons of liquid chlorine Pour in 5 gallons of water…this is done to rinse off the pump wires.

-- Replace pump wires and well cap
+- Replace pump wires and well cap.

-- Run water until chlorine is smelled
+- Run water until chlorine is smelled.

-water softener and drinking water system
+- Turn on water softener and drinking water system.